magiteacher/magiteacher-context-guide/README.md

 to agriculture, the impact of steam power, and living conditions in industrial Britain"*

-A thematic context that anchors a vast topic to specific content strands — ensuring the lesson plan covers the right breadth for KS3 without becoming unfocused.
+The context structures the lesson around specific content strands — the Domestic vs Factory System, the Enclosure Acts, steam power, child labour, and urban living conditions — with a contrasting images starter, primary source analysis, and a PEEL writing task.

 👉 [View resource](https://magiteacher.com/resources/year-8-history-the-industrial-revolution-5-minute-lesson-plan)